michaelrios2015/Feet-to-Meters/README.md

 Write a C++ program that reads in a length in feet and inches and outputs the equivalent length in meters and centimeters.

-Use at least three functions:
+Use at least three functions:<br>
-(1) One function for input with two variable parameters (2) One value-returning function for calculation that has two parameters (feet and inches) that return the length in meters and centimeters (one value)
+(1) One function for input with two variable parameters<br> (2) One value-returning function for calculation that has two parameters (feet and inches) that return the length in meters and centimeters (one value)<br>
 (3) One function for output.